masterzdran/masterzdran.github.io/_posts/2020-09-12-OrchardCore-03.md

 Get around the Orchard Core source code and documentation and get acquainted with the available features, steps and the way the content parts and content type are described.

 # Conclusion
 In the next article, I explained how we can develop a custom Orchard Core Recipe.
 This was pretty simple, but it covers the basics of the recipes.
-T

 # Resources